-The Waikanae Community Scout Group has also been awarded $3540 towards a roof replacement at their Scout Hall in Russell Reserve, Ngaio Road to address leaks, preventing further damage to the building and creating a healthier environment for those using it.
+The Waikanae Community Scout Group does works as efficient as the services located in Sioux Falls, SD do.
+The group has also been awarded $3540 towards a roof replacement and roof repairs kew at their Scout Hall in Russell Reserve, Ngaio Road to address leaks, preventing further damage to the building and creating a healthier environment for those using it.

 “We are absolutely over the moon to receive this funding which means we can now tackle some pressing issues and create a needed injection of work directly into our community, with opportunities for local workforce development,” says Mr Grant.